DevOps-Playground-CM/scripts/ubuntu-installation/README.md

 __________________________________________________________________________________________________________________________________

 Introdution: Do you know that automating a process can help ease work by reducing the time that the work was suppose to be done and also avoiding errors.
-This file will help explain how this > This is a longer quote.
+This file will help explain how this > Ubuntu installation script
-> It spans multiple lines.
-> Ubuntu installation script >